Krindendo/Hermes/Roadmap.md

 ## v0.3.1 - Make shared components for the frontend

-Shared components are made from ui components.
+Shared components only hold functionality

 -
 - Need to make test for each component

 ## v0.3.2 - Make shared modules for the frontend

-Modules are made from shared components.
+Modules will only hold functionality that is relevant for that top-level page.

 -
 - Need to make test for each module